AOlmin/ddls-journal-club/README.md

 The focus of this journal club is data-driven life sciences, and precision medicine and diagnostics in particular.
 For questions, please contact <amanda.olmin@gu.se>.

-The journal club is held via Zoom, on the following link: https://gu-se.zoom.us/j/62266062249?pwd=7qpVnHjYzNDSRbZqNYmtHsZtJf6HA7.1.
+The journal club is held via Zoom, on [this link](https://gu-se.zoom.us/j/62266062249?pwd=7qpVnHjYzNDSRbZqNYmtHsZtJf6HA7.1).

 ### Format
 - We meet every *forth* week, tentatively Tuesdays 14-15 (see ''Upcoming sessions'').